-- Where is the global pie baked?: The advanced economies produce 53 percent of the world's total production, including 20 percent in the United States. - Some differences in what is produced: Developing economies have large and growing manufacturing industries.
+- Where is the global pie baked?: The advanced economies produce 50 percent of the world's total production, including 19 percent in the United States.
+The BRICS account for 28 percent, including 15 percent in China. - Some differences in what is produced: Developing economies have large and growing manufacturing industries.
 Agriculture accounts for a small percentage of total production within advanced economies and a large percentage of total production within developing economies.
 Even so, advanced economies produce about 33 percent of the world's total agricultural output.
 The contrast between the share of production of agriculture and the total production results because total production is much larger in advanced economies. - Some similarities in what is produced: Other advanced economies often have similar stores and brands as those in the United States.
-Services are the most rapidly growing sector in advanced economies, while agriculture and manufacturing are declining as a share of to-tal production.
+Services are the most rapidly growing sector in advanced economies, while agriculture and manufacturing are declining as a share of total production.